 Section IV.
 Non-business meetings.

 Meetings for the purpose of scientific presentations or discussions may be sponsored by the Chapter after they have been approved by the Program Committee.
-It is the duty of the President to notify all members of the Chapter in advance of non-business meetings.
+It is the duty of the Secretary to notify all members of the Chapter in advance of non-business meetings.

 Bylaw VII.
 Committees.

-Section I. Standing Committee.
+Section I. Activities Committee.

-(1) The Program Committee .
-The Program Committee, composed of at least four Regular Members appointed by the Council, two Student Members, one graduate student and one undergraduate student, appointed by the Council, and the President, shall be responsible for the preparation of the annual program and for any special scientific sessions sponsored and authorized by the Council.
-All proposals from the members for speakers or programs must be approved by the Program Committee before any action is taken.
-The Program Committee shall elect its own chairperson.
+(1) The Activities Committee, composed of at least four regular and/or student members appointed by the Council shall be responsible for the planning chapter activities.
+Activities must be approved by either the council or President before action is taken unless pre-approval has been given.
+The Activities Committee shall elect its own chairperson.

 Section II.
 Special Committees.